Cryptocurrency ATM: Bitcoin of America

+Current Environment

-Several analysts and regulators have compared US bitcoin ATMs to payday loans, as both are poverty industries which increase the cost of poverty by charging significantly higher fees to people who lack access to mainstream banking.
+Several analysts and regulators have compared U.S. Bitcoin ATMs to payday loan businesses, arguing that both can increase the cost of poverty by charging comparatively high fees to consumers with limited access to mainstream financial services.

-Some bitcoin ATMs operating in the US are imported from other countries; for example, Czech company General Bytes sold thousands of their machines to operators operating in US.
-Through Coinme, bitcoin can be exchanged in the United States for local currency at ATMs located in select MoneyGram locations and Coinstar machines.
+Some cryptocurrency ATMs used in the United States are manufactured overseas.
+The Czech company General Bytes, for example, has sold thousands of machines to U.S. operators.
+Cryptocurrency transactions are also available through other retail networks.
+Through Coinme, bitcoin can be exchanged in the United States for local currency at participating MoneyGram locations and Coinstar machines.

+State regulation of cryptocurrency ATMs increased substantially in 2026.
+Indiana prohibited the operation of virtual-currency kiosks in March 2026.
+Tennessee subsequently enacted Public Chapter 766, which prohibits the installation and operation of virtual-currency kiosks in the state.
+The law took effect July 1, 2026, and makes a knowing violation a Class A misdemeanor.
+Minnesota enacted a statewide prohibition on virtual-currency kiosks effective August 1, 2026, with operators required to remove publicly accessible kiosks by December 31, 2026.

 South Africa

 In South Africa, ATMs accept the Rand (ZAR) and transactions over 10,000ZAR ($667) require ID verification.
 These ATMs are mostly found in Cape Town, Durban, Johannesburg and Pretoria.

 Compliance

 According to AML/KYC standards applicable in the jurisdiction where their ATMs are placed, Bitcoin ATM operators need to adjust the limits on deposits and withdrawals.
 In some jurisdictions, this requires a money transmitter license.

-In the United States, the Bank Secrecy Act (BSA) requires Bitcoin ATM operators to establish and maintain an effective written anti-money laundering program reasonably designed to prevent ATM machines from being used to facilitate money laundering and the financing of terrorist activities.
-Bitcoin ATM operators must be registered as Money Service Businesses and are regulated by the Financial Crimes Enforcement Network.
+In the United States, the Bank Secrecy Act (BSA) requires Bitcoin ATM operators to establish and maintain an effective written anti-money laundering program reasonably designed to prevent ATMs from being used to facilitate money laundering and the financing of terrorist activities.
+Bitcoin ATM operators must be registered as Money Service Businesses and are regulated by the Financial Crimes Enforcement Network (FinCEN).

 In March 2022, the Financial Conduct Authority (FCA) in the United Kingdom declared that all cryptocurrency ATMs in the country were illegal and would need to be shut down.
-None of the ATM's operators had successfully registered with the agency.
-The FCA cited a failure to comply with know your customer laws (KYC), which track and prevent money laundering, as well as the high risk to customers, due to a lack of regulation and protection.
+None of the ATMs' operators had successfully registered with the agency.
+The FCA cited a failure to comply with know your customer (KYC) laws, which track and prevent money laundering, as well as the high risk to customers, due to a lack of regulation and protection.
 At the time, Coin ATM Radar listed 81 such ATMs in the country.